16 Best Day Hikes near Anchorage, Alaska

 This easy 4 mile round trip hike will take you along Portage Lake for views of the rapidly receded Portage Glacier.
 To access this hike you must go through the Whittier Tunnel ($22 return), once through the tunnel follow the signs to the trailhead.

 There are steep sections, but overall this is a short, easy hike for most.
-This is an isolated hill that from the top gives views or Pioneer’s Peak, Knik River and Knik Arm.
-There are two routes (or can be done as a through hike).
+This is an isolated hill that from the top gives views of Pioneer’s Peak, Knik River, and Knik Arm.
+There are two routes (or can be done as a through-hike).